Adobe Certifications and Certificates

 • Provides More Experience: Here’s the thing about failing a certification test: it’s not a big deal.
 Yes, you’ll need to pay to take it again, which is unfortunate.
 But you can use your results to gauge your strengths and weaknesses and refocus your studies for the next exam.

 • Boosts Your Salary: If you’re interested in making more money, a high-quality certification may help.
-Put simply, an employer may be willing to pay you more money if you have a cert than if you don’t.
+Put simply, an employer may be willing to pay you more money if you have a certification than if you don’t.
 That’s a huge benefit that should help you have a better and more stable life.

-• Covers Up a Lack of Degree: If you don’t have a college degree that covers Adobe skills, a certification can help cover up for it.
+• Covers Up a Lack of Degree: If you don’t have a college degree that covers Adobe skills, a certification can help compensate for it.
 By that, we mean an employer may use your certification as proof of your abilities and ignore the fact that you don’t have an official degree.

-How Long Will It Take To Become Adobe Certified?
+How Long Will It Take to Become Adobe Certified?

 Adobe certification time can vary based on a few factors.
 According to Adobe’s Solution Partner Program, there are three certification levels: Professional, Expert, and Master.
 Each of these certifications requires a specific test, which you can take after completing varying levels of experience.
 Let’s look at each of these tests below to gauge which is right for you: